Italian Spaghetti and Meatballs

 Italian meatballs and spaghetti in a bowl

 My Aunt Maguy taught me this recipe from her time living in Italy.
 These homemade meatballs literally melt in your mouth and are so tender!
 The secret to moist meatballs is using bread soaked in milk rather than breadcrumbs.
+If I have time, I'll make homemade spaghetti noodles from scratch to serve with these meatballs.

 Serve this homemade spaghetti recipe with some classic fried calamari.
 Another version of this recipe is Aunt Maguy's Italian meatball stuffed zucchini recipe.
 Serve with some classic tiramisu for the ultimate Italian dinner.